 Gay Events In Bangkok

-Gay New Years White Party– What better way to ring in the New Years that surrounding yourself with 15000+ sexy men from all over the world in Asia’s biggest gay New Year Festival!
-This is the first official WHITE PARTY outside North America, and this gets wild as you might expect.
+What better way to ring in the New Year than to surround yourself with 15000+ sexy men from all over the world in Asia’s biggest gay New Year Festival!
+This is the first official WHITE PARTY outside North America, and this gets wild, as you might expect.

-Bangkok Pride – Sadly the Bangkok Gay Festival has an on-again-off-again history being first held in 1999 and then stopped more recently.
+Sadly the Bangkok Gay Festival has an on-again-off-again history being first held in 1999 and then stopped more recently.
 It was due to take place in 2017 but was postponed out of respect for the passing of the Thai King.
-Check their Facebook page for the latest information but is typically held in November.
+Check their Facebook page for the latest information, but it is typically held in November.

-gCircuit – The world-famous organizers of the annual Songkran gay dance party in April – one of the biggest gay circuit parties in Asia.
-Held for three days alongside the national Songkran festival it receives rave reviews every year thanks to the major DJ live-up, light and sound set-up and of course an incredible atmosphere.
+The world-famous organizers of the annual Songkran gay dance party in April – one of the biggest gay circuit parties in Asia.
+Held for three days alongside the national Songkran festival, it receives rave reviews every year thanks to the major DJ live-up, light and sound set-up and, of course, an incredible atmosphere.
 This is one event to plan any visit to Gay Bangkok around!

-Traser – Massive LGBT POP music events held sporadically.
-Different locations, themes, and timing but one thing remains consistent – an all-out party extravaganza which is setting the standard for gay nightlife in Thailand.
+Massive LGBT POP music events are held sporadically.
+Different locations, themes, and timing, but one thing remains consistent – an all-out party extravaganza that is setting the standard for gay nightlife in Thailand.
 Expect Trash POP and plenty of it!

-Go Grrls – While lesbian nightclubs/bars in Bangkok might be sorely lacking – the GO Grrrls parties are helping to fill the void.
+While lesbian nightclubs/bars in Bangkok might be sorely lacking – the GO Grrrls parties are helping to fill the void.
 An ‘it’ crowd of queer-indie fashionista’s that host one-off parties that you will not want to miss.
-Rock, indie, electro – this all-inclusive and all welcoming event is not to be missed.
+Rock, indie, electro – this all-inclusive and all-welcoming event is not to be missed.

-As a world leader in LGBT tourism, there are hotels and hostel here catering for every type of traveler – and it would be unheard of for any hotel or guesthouse to have an issue with a gay couple checking it.
+As a world leader in LGBT tourism, there are hotels and hostels here catering to every type of traveler – and it would be unheard of for any hotel or guesthouse to have an issue with a gay couple checking it.

-Still, everyone likes to be surrounded by like-minded people, and as such a few hotels have cropped up as the place for gay travelers to stay!
-Primarily clustered around the Silom and Sathorn neighborhoods – with its gay nightlife – you can get anywhere in the city cheap and efficiently using ride-sharing apps, or the handy SkyTrain public transport system.
+Still, everyone likes to be surrounded by like-minded people, and as such, a few hotels have cropped up as places for gay travelers to stay!
+Primarily clustered around the Silom and Sathorn neighborhoods – with their gay nightlife – you can get anywhere in the city cheaply and efficiently using ride-sharing apps, or the handy SkyTrain public transport system.

 Luxury Hotels in Bangkok